AndrewPleskanko/ProfITsoft_Course/README.md

+Used Stack:

+- Java 17 and Maven for development.
+- JUnit 5, AssertJ, and Mockito for testing.
+- Project Lombok and SLF4J with Logback for code simplification and logging.
+- Jackson, Commons CLI, JavaFaker, and Gson for data handling.
+- JMH for benchmarking.
+- Maven plugins (Jar, Shade, Checkstyle, PMD, Compiler, JXR) for build and code quality management.
+- JaCoCo Maven Plugin for test coverage, aiming for 80% coverage.

 # Setup and Running the Application

 Before running the application, you need to build it using Maven.
 This can be done by executing the following command in